 Plainfield: 908-412-3588 Building 1, Room 107

-Student Development Specialists, Student Service Specialists, and Student Service Generalists are available to assist students with planning their next academic semester.
+Student Services Specialists and Student Service Generalists are available to assist students with planning their next academic semester.

 - Apply for Admissions and Financial Aid, select a program of study.

 - Take the computerized placement test if required